nickayson/CPSC-449-Project-3/README.md

 # WordleCPSC449
 This is a project for class.
 An API and database system that can handle requests relating to the game "Wordle".
-In this project we create two micro services and implement reverse proxys and load balancing.
+In this project we created the replicas of the database and distributed reads among them.
+We have also created one micoservice to maintain the leaderboard for the wordle games.

 ## Developed by:
 Nicholas Ayson